The tibial tuberosity or tibial tubercle is the bony lump on the shin below the kneecap (patella) where the patellar tendon attaches.

 tibial tuberosity or tubercle

-Illustration showing how traction on the patellar tendon will affect the tibial tuberosity.
+Illustration showing how traction on the patellar tendon will affect the tibial tuberosity and its growth plate.

 What is a growth plate?

-A growth plate, like the tibial tuberosity, is a region that has higher cell production and turnover, allowing for regional growth in the bone without the rest of the bone being involved.
+A growth plate, like that seen in the tibial tuberosity in younger people, is a region that has higher cell production and turnover, allowing for regional new growth in the bone.

 • Quote from peer-reviewed paper: